 A primary emphasis of our marketing strategy is to expand key customer relationships by offering high quality, high precision application specific customer solutions with the value of a single supply chain partner for a wide variety of products and components.
 Due to the technical nature of many of our products, our engineers and manufacturing management personnel also provide technical sales support functions, while internal sales employees handle customer orders and other general sales support activities.
-The Metal Bearing Components Segment, Autocam Precision Components Segment, and the Plastics and Rubber Components Segment marketing strategy focuses on our ability to provide consistent, high quality products that meet the most precise specifications of leading global brands.
+The Metal Bearing Components Segment, Autocam Precision Components Segment, and the Plastics and Rubber Components Segment, each use a distinct direct sales force supported by senior segment management and engineering involvement.
+Our Metal Bearing Components Segment marketing strategy focuses on our ability to provide consistent, high quality products that meet the most precise specifications of leading global brands.
 Our marketing strategy for the Plastic and Rubber Components Segment and the Autocam Precision Components Segment is to offer custom manufactured, high quality, precision products to markets with high value-added characteristics at competitive price levels.
 This strategy focuses on relationships with key customers that require the production of technically difficult parts and assemblies, enabling us to take advantage of our strengths in custom product development, equipment and tool design, component assembly and machining processes.

 Our arrangements with both our U.S. and European customers typically provide that payments are due within 30 to 60 days following the date of shipment of goods.
 With respect to export customers of both our U.S. and European businesses, payments generally are due within 60 to 120 days following the date of shipment in order to allow for additional freight time and customs clearance.
 For some customers that participate in our inventory management program, sales are recorded when the customer uses the product.
-See "Business - Customers" and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources."
+See "Business -- Customers" and "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity and Capital Resources."